 She said: “I missed out on flying in the little plane because I spewed a bit that morning and it made me sad but I did get to go rock climbing and bushwalking.
 And the slide at the BIG4 was so fun too because I could go so, so fast.”

-With 31 beautiful beaches to comb, freshwater swimming holes and a kaleidoscope of coral and marine life to explore below the water, thanks to Mackay’s perfect location at the southern end of the Great Barrier Reef, there’s no shortage of water fun in the Mackay region.
+With 31 beautiful beaches to comb, freshwater swimming holes and a kaleidoscope of coral and marine life to explore below the water, thanks to Mackay’s perfect location at the southern end of the Great Barrier Reef, there’s no shortage of water fun for families in Mackay.
 If you want to explore the reef grab your snorkel or a kayak, or take a cruise to the extraordinarily pretty Brampton and Keswick Islands, which are just offshore.

 But along with all the natural ways of getting wet, there’s accommodation with their own water parks and the manmade Bluewater Lagoon, a three-tiered swimming pool, with areas for all abilities, in the heart of the city.